caelanhadley/sophie-gpt/README.md

   - if the requests to the API are not working make sure that your api keys are correct in the ```key_azure```, ```key_region```, and ```key_openai``` files.

 - Having other issues?
-  - Open a ticket on the github and I'll try to help you toubleshoot any issues and bugs you encounter.
+  - Open a ticket on github and I'll try to help you toubleshoot any issues and bugs you encounter.